 Try these new pieces of information out, see if they start working in your favor, and share your experience in the comments below.

-If you’re looking for in-depth help with your social media advertising or branding, I’d love to work with you one-on-one in a Headliners Club session here on Soundfly.
+If you’re looking for in-depth help with your social media advertising or branding, I’d love to work with you one-on-one in a four-week coaching session on Soundfly.

 Keturah Brown is a Soundfly Mentor.
 She has an MA in music business, marketing, and branding from Berklee College of Music, where she learned from some of the best in the world, like Yvette Noel Shure (Beyoncé, Prince) and Brian Messenger (Radiohead).
 She lives in Memphis and works at Notes for Notes, a non-profit that gives young people access to instruments and recording studios.